 Products derived from CBD Isolate are free of anything but pure (99.9%+) cannabidiol, and while this is thought to be less effective than a broader hemp extract due to a lack of the entourage effect, it’s safer to use if you are drug tested.

 Failing that, using products which do not contain detectable levels of THC such as broad-spectrum CBD oil and concentrates are a wise move.

 Broad-spectrum CBD is a full spectrum product minus any detectable levels of THC.

 But what does non-detectable mean exactly?

 Due to natural variations in the chemical makeup of the hemp plant, product batches can vary significantly in both THC and CBD levels, along with potential contaminants in the supply chain.

-Genuine brands will test their products with a third party, usually both during the manufacturing process and with the finalised product.
-Ensuring it is both labelled correctly and that it doesn’t contain any contaminants such as heavy metals.
+Genuine companies will test their products with a third party, usually both during the manufacturing process and with the finalised product.
+Ensuring it is both labelled correctly and that it doesn’t contain any contaminants.

 However, the devil is in the detail, especially for products which are not CBD isolate based but are thought to contain zero THC.